skdhinsa/Starling-Challenge-Roundup/README.md

 mvn clean install
 ```

-## 3. To run the application:
+## 3. To run the application and tests:
+* To run the application:
   - Navigate to **RoundupApplication.java**.
   - Run the application within an IDE or using the terminal command:
 ```
 mvn spring-boot:run
 ```

-## To run the tests:
+* To run the tests:
   - Navigate to  **RoundupApplicationTests.java** class in test directory and run.
   - Or run following command in terminal:
 ```
 mvn test
 ```